Mark Bailey

 Does my GP need to know if I see you and will it be on my medical records?

-No. Unless you wish me to liaise with your GP I won't - except in exceptional circumstances (for your personal safety) where I would still attempt to seek your permission to do so.
+No. Unless you wish me to liaise with your GP I won't - except in exceptional circumstances where I think you are in serious danger and even then I would still attempt to seek your permission to do so.

 Can I bring someone else with me to my appointments?